evernym/verity/README.md

    [RC Environments, Continuous Deploy Documentation](https://docs.google.com/document/d/1guYpEbn4sQ5gpzrs-hUfAjNoIWx7fNBRU2hxWA6tmpE/edit?usp=sharing) for details.
 7. Have at least one peer review merge requests (MR)
-8. Once a MR has been merged, and artifacts have been published, [upgrade the team environment](https://docs.google.com/document/d/1guYpEbn4sQ5gpzrs-hUfAjNoIWx7fNBRU2hxWA6tmpE/edit#heading=h.6wk6io6m471b) and assign another team member to test the changes using the team environment
+8. Once an MR has been merged, and artifacts have been published, [upgrade the team environment](https://docs.google.com/document/d/1guYpEbn4sQ5gpzrs-hUfAjNoIWx7fNBRU2hxWA6tmpE/edit#heading=h.6wk6io6m471b) and assign another team member to test the changes using the team environment